Exclusive: Amazon turns to Chinese firm on U.S. blacklist to meet thermal camera needs

 More than one million people have been sent to camps in the Xinjiang region as part of China’s campaign to root out terrorism, the United Nations has estimated.

 Dahua has said the U.S. decision lacked “any factual basis.”
-Beijing has denied mistreatment of minorities in Xinjiang and urged the United States to remove the companies from the list.
+Beijing has urged the United States to remove the companies from the list.

 A provision of U.S. law, which is scheduled to take effect in August, will also bar the federal government from starting or renewing contracts with a company using “any equipment, system, or service” from firms including Dahua “as a substantial or essential component of any system.”